 12. Product Tankers

-Since their cargoes are consumer ready, the construction of these ships are big enough to pass inside waterways and enter into ports.
+Since their cargoes are consumer-ready, the construction of these ships is big enough to pass inside waterways and enter into ports.

 Product tankers can carry two kinds of petroleum cargoes.

 Clean petroleum products (CPP) are more refined and ready to use.
 Dirty petroleum products (DPP) are black oils like heavy fuel oils and asphalt.
 These cargoes normally require heating.

 These are ships specifically designed to carry liquid chemicals in bulk.
 We can define which of these are chemicals in Chapter 17 of the IBC Code (International Bulk Chemical Code).

 Chemical tankers have high standards.
 Their design and material enable them to transport even the most dangerous and sensitive cargoes.

 These aren’t just normal products but require stringent measures for handling and tank cleaning.